BlueWorld1/twitch-vod-downloader/README.md

 This is a side project just for myself and I share it to anyone that want to use it, but there is no support or update garanteed.
 You can take the code and do whatever you want with it.
-Original credit goes to https://github.com/besuper/TwitchNoSub
+Original credit goes to https://github.com/besuper/TwitchNoSub I have 0 knowledge on video stream/encoding/decoding... so probably there is many things that can be improved

+## Improvment
+- Create a bundle file instead of using npm install
+- Add some feature to compress the downloaded video file